Grange Farmhouse farm buildings, Newcastle, Monmouthshire

-The farmstead complex of Grange Farmhouse, Newcastle, Monmouthshire is a grouping of early 18th farm buildings.
+The farmstead complex of Grange Farmhouse, Newcastle, Monmouthshire is a grouping of early-18th-century farm buildings.
 It comprises a stable, two barns, two cow houses, a shelter-shed and a poultry enclosure with a duckpond.
 The complex is listed Grade II*, the associated farmhouse having a separate Grade II listing.

 History and description

 The complex appears to have been built in two phases, from the early 18th century.
 The more southernly of the two barns carries a datestone inscribed "1702".
 The complex is on a surprisingly large scale for a relatively minor farm, but Cadw can suggest no explanation for this.

-The grouping surrounds a farmyard and consists of a stable, two barns, a couple of cow houses, a shelter shed and a walled poultry enclose with adjacent duckpond.
+The grouping surrounds a farmyard and consists of a stable, two barns, a couple of cow houses, a shelter shed and a walled poultry enclosure with adjacent duckpond.
 The buildings of constructed of Old Red Sandstone rubble, a traditional material for Monmouthshire.
 The roofs, originally of slate, are now of corrugated iron sheeting.
-The complex has a Grade II* listing, its record describing is as "an impressive and exceptionally complete complex of early 18th century farm buildings".
+The complex has a Grade II* listing, its record describing is as "an impressive and exceptionally complete complex of early-18th-century farm buildings".
 The associated farmhouse has its own listing of Grade II.